 In accordance with the Permit and Registration Application Procedures of 30 Texas Administrative Code §330.61(p) (2006), the owners or operators of municipal solid waste (MSW) facilities must submit to the Texas Commission on Environmental Quality (TCEQ) documentation showing that Parts I and II of their applications were submitted for review to the applicable council of government for compliance, or conformance, to the regional solid waste plan.
-As the regional solid waste planning agency for the North Central Texas region, the North Central Texas Council of Governments (NCTCOG) maintains the North Central Texas Regional Solid Waste Management Plan, which was recently updated and will be submitted to TCEQ for approval in August 2022.
+As the regional solid waste planning agency for the North Central Texas region, the North Central Texas Council of Governments (NCTCOG) maintains the North Central Texas regional solid waste plan, Regional Solid Waste Management Implementation Plan Volume II, which was recently updated and will be submitted to TCEQ for approval in August 2022.
 Therefore, NCTCOG is responsible for conformance reviews for municipal solid waste facilities in the 16-county North Central Texas region.
-The conformance review is not a regulatory technical review of the application and that the regional organization does not approve or deny permit applications.
-Approval of municipal solid waste management permit applications are the responsibility of the TCEQ.